 More and more research has supported the claim that less sleep can result in more health complications – both mental and physical.
 Here are just a few side effects of sleep deprivation:

 The good news is that there are things you can do to start getting better sleep.
 Check out our tips for getting better sleep tonight.
-These quick and easy tips are a great place to start, but if your sleep issues persist, talk to your doctor or give us a call at 800.600.4096.
-We would love to talk to you about how Neurocore’s drug-free sleep program may be able to help.
+These quick and easy tips are a great place to start, but if you'd like more information about our brain training program, give us a call at 800.600.4096.